Creating classifiers using the Amazon Glue console - Amazon Glue

 (Optional) - A SerDe for processing CSV in the classifier, which will be applied in the Data Catalog.
 Choose from Open CSV SerDe, Lazy Simple SerDe, or None.
 You can specify the None value when you want the crawler to do the detection.

-For more information, see Writing custom classifiers.
+For more information, see Writing custom classifiers for diverse data formats.